kesh230/MyHostel_Backend_deployed/README.md

 * User registration and login
 * Hostel room and resident management
-* Handling administrative operations
+* Administrative operations handling
-* Secure request validation
-* Centralized business logic
+* Centralized business logic and validation
+* API-based communication for frontend or external clients

 ---

 ## Security Practices

 * Secure authentication mechanisms
-* Input validation and request sanitization
+* Input validation and sanitization
 * Environment-based configuration
-* No hard-coded secrets in the codebase
+* No hard-coded secrets in the repository

 ---

 ## Deployment

-* Backend is deployed on **Vercel**
+* Backend is deployed on **Render**
-* Environment variables are configured through the Vercel dashboard
+* Environment variables are managed using Render dashboard
-* CI/CD handled automatically on push
+* Automatic deployment on code updates
+* Production-ready configuration

 ---

 ## Project Goals

-* Simplify hostel management operations
+* Simplify hostel management workflows
-* Provide a reliable backend service for client applications
+* Provide a reliable and maintainable backend system
-* Ensure scalability and maintainability
+* Support scalable client applications
-* Follow production-level backend practices
+* Follow real-world backend development standards

 ---

 ## Author Notes

-My Hostel backend focuses on clean API design, deployment readiness, and real-world usability.
-It demonstrates practical backend development using Python and cloud deployment strategies.
+My Hostel backend is designed with a focus on clean API design, maintainability, and cloud deployment best practices.
+The project demonstrates practical backend development using Python and Flask in a production environment.

 ---